TommySkids27/hermes_git/Data/README.md

 ##The use of this software is for the ground dtation for eclipse balloon projects under the Borealis program.

-###This software was created by myself, the original link is here: https://drive.google.com/drive/folders/1zUCPVBnhPvb6HjfCoyrH85bQMs6s-aLJ
+###This software was NOT created by myself, the original link is here: https://drive.google.com/drive/folders/1zUCPVBnhPvb6HjfCoyrH85bQMs6s-aLJ

 ###The purpose of creating this repo is to ensure the enviroment is more easily reproduced for troubleshooting purposes.